-530 Woodlake Circle • Chesapeake, VA 23320 (757) 523-1900
+530 Woodlake Circle, Suite 100 Chesapeake, VA 23320 (757) 523-1900

-"Robb" Riddle, CCIM
+"Robb" Riddle, ссім

-Individual Member The Riddle Report
+The Riddle Report

-The Self-Storage Facility - A Good Investment?
+The Self-Storage Facility Investment

 One in ten U.S. households now rent a self-storage unit.
-The growing demand for self-storage in the U.S. is created by people moving (some 40 million people move each year according to U.S. Census data), and by various lifestyle transitions, such as marriage, divorce, retirement, a death in the family, etc. Recent surveys of self-storage companies indicate a positive trend in market demand and occupancy rate
+The growing demand for self-storage in the U.S. is created by people moving (some 40 million people move each year according to U.S. Census data), and by various lifestyle transitions, such as marriage, divorce, retirement, a death in the family, etc. Self-storage companies indicate a positive trend in market demand and occupancy rate